Internal

 Formative assessment is any task or activity which creates feedback (or feedforward) for you about your learning, but which does not contribute towards your overall module mark.

-In person diagnostic and formative numeracy tests and online practice papers are provided to support learning and exam preparation.
+Blackboard diagnostic and formative numeracy tests and in person revision classes with practice exam papers are provided to support learning and exam preparation.

 Reassessment